 Using the recursion allows for shortening the definitions of functions that implement operations on the singly linked linear list.
-In the case of printing the content of the list on screen in the reversed order, the recursion is necessary to implement such an operation.
+In the case of printing the content of the list on screen in the reversed order, the recursion greatly simplifies the implementation of such an operation.
 That allows for concluding that the recursion technique should be known to any decent programmer.

-Example of application of elements of functional programming for performing operations on the list are presented in the lecture.
-The aforementioned programming model gains recently on interest, because it makes it possible to avoid many issues with concurrent programming, which are related to the imperative programing paradigm, which also means that they are present in the structural, procedural and object-oriented paradigms.
+Examples of applications elements of functional programming for performing operations on the list are presented in the lecture.
+The aforementioned programming model gains recently on interest, because it makes it possible to avoid many issues with concurrent programming.
+Those problems are related to the imperative programing paradigm, which also means that they are present in the structural, procedural and object-oriented paradigms.
 The C language doesn't support directly the functional programming paradigm, thus the presented solutions are not "purely" functional, but still are worth studying. ?